wavefrontHQ/docs/pages/doc/alerts.md

 * **Alert time window being reviewed**: Default is 5 minutes.
 You can change the time window with the **Trigger Window** and **Resolve Window** properties.

-* **Minutely summarized values are being evaluated**: If your conditional query returns more than 1 value per minute, then the query engine perform minutely aggregation using `avg()` before it evaluates the alert query.
+* **Minutely summarized values are being evaluated**: If your conditional query returns more than 1 value per minute, then the query engine perform minutely aggregation using `align()` before it evaluates the alert query.

 * **Required number of TRUE values needed to trigger an alert**: A TRUE value is any non-zero value returned by your alert query.
 Within the reviewed time window, an alert triggers if there is at least 1 TRUE value and 0 FALSE values.
 A FALSE value is any zero value returned by your alert query.